 The ability to curate your own social media feed is an incredible aspect of Twitter, Facebook, and Instagram, but it can be far too easy to only see content from those in your familiar circles and sociodemographic situations.
-As the aftermath of George Floyd’s murder continues to unfold, social media has been pivotal to this historic movement.
+A year has passed George Floyd’s murder, and social media has been pivotal to this historic movement.
 Countless posts have provided real-time updates of gatherings and protests, and bite-sized facts and resources have circulated about what people can do to educate themselves and help.

-However, even if everyone was talking about Black Lives Matter a few weeks ago, as time goes on, your social media bubble might begin to recreate itself without you even realizing it.
+However, even if everyone was talking about Black Lives Matter before, as time goes on, your social media bubble might begin to recreate itself without you even realizing it.
 And, despite efforts of activists and campaigns like #sharethemic, Black voices and voices of color remain marginalized both on and off the internet, press coverage, and mainstream media.

 By being mindful of what we use social media for, we can continue to reevaluate our privilege, identity, and opportunities and support the social justice movement.
 Anyone and everyone that has social media can make a difference by diversifying whom they follow.
 An effort to follow and engage with creators of color, independent news organizations, and mission-based groups is one step you can take to invest in the long-term fight for justice.